 She has since worked as a teaching artist for reputable after school programs and organizations such as the Sports and Arts in Schools Foundation, Girls Incorporated, and the Union Settlement Association.

-Noticing a need for balance between academic excellence, relatability with the student body, creative exploration and analysis of the arts and community empowerment she founded Young People of Color Incorporated in 2012.
+Noticing a need for balance between academic excellence, relatability with the student body, creative exploration, analysis of the arts and community empowerment she founded Young People of Color Incorporated in 2012.

 A year later she would found Loc Love Lives Here- an online platform dedicated to uplifting people of color with locs and providing insight and analysis of pop culture through a queer Black feminist lens.